caseywebdev/cursors/README.md

 Maintain your React state with Cursors.

-Cursors is a [React] mixin that is inspired by [David Nolan]'s [Om].
-This is a much lighter implementation that is focused on Nolan's idea of a single global state and using cursors to create smaller local states within a single shared data structure.
+Cursors is a [React] mixin that is inspired by [David Nolen]'s [Om].
+This is a much lighter implementation that is focused on Nolen's idea of a single global state and using cursors to create smaller local states within a single shared data structure.